VinexN/polychase/README.md

 ## Download addon
 - https://github.com/VinexN/polychase/releases/download/v5.1.1/polychase_v5.1.1_fixed.zip
-- __init___ file should be in root folder.
-Because of it you should to dowload without file about folder blender_addon.
-All addon files polychase in folder blender_addon, others files about folder blender addon for left for develop.
+- Important: This ZIP contains the ready-to-use addon.
+Unlike the source code, it is structured specifically for Blender.

+The __init__.py file is located in the root of this archive to ensure a correct installation.

+Other files in the main repository (like Makefiles or project configs) are intended for development only and are not included in this build.

 ## Overview